Yu-Peng Chen: Digital Audio China

 In April 2012, Chen participated as a guest at the second Digital Audio Competition by Digital Audio China.
 He joined the event with two other first-prize winners from the first competition in 2010, Peng Fei (彭飞) and Guo Shensheng (郭申生).
 Their commissioned works were performed at the awards gala.

 After three events of the Digital Audio Competition, the Shanghai Conservatory of Music held the International Digital Music Festival in December 2021.
-The event was jointly organized by the Shanghai Music and Art Development Collaborative Innovation Center (上海音乐艺术发展协同创新中心), game developer company miHoYo and their music studio HOYO-MiX.
-It saw the participation of local and foreign digital music industry veterans and university subject leaders; it also included forums and lectures on recording art, film and video game music, etc. Chen participated in the event to gave a lecture on the music production of Genshin Impact, where he shared the process of game music production based on his own experience, including: frame drafting, MIDI arrangement production, score production, orchestral recording, sound mixing and mastering, and soundtrack music naming and illustration design.
+The event was jointly organized by the Shanghai Music and Art Development Collaborative Innovation Center (上海音乐艺术发展协同创新中心), game developer company miHoYo, and their music studio HOYO-MiX.
+It saw the participation of local and foreign digital music industry veterans and university subject leaders.
+It also included forums and lectures on recording art, film and video game music, etc. Chen participated in the event to gave a lecture on the music production of Genshin Impact, where he shared the process of game music production based on his own experience, including: frame drafting, MIDI arrangement production, score production, orchestral recording, sound mixing and mastering, and soundtrack music naming and illustration design.
 During the lecture, Chen also shared his experience of cooperating with orchestras and musicians from different countries in the process of music production through a large number of video materials.
 He talked about the concept of "huayong" (化用) in creation, connecting it to absorption of the essence of Western musical elements and turning them into internal skills of his own music creation.

 The next International Digital Music Festival took place from October to December 2022.
 Chen and miHoYo music director Cai Jinhan (蔡近翰) joined as game music team judges.

 School program lecture

 In July 2016, the Shanghai Conservatory of Music hosted an art summer school program for academic graduate students.
-The program focused on the theme of music and technology, and with activities covering the research, production, performance of music.
+The program focused on the theme of music and technology, and with activities covering the research, production, and performance of music.
 Chen was invited alongside several other teachers and experts in the music industry to give lectures.
 For his lecture, he discussed his work for Phantom of the Theatre (2016), explaining the music production process of the score.